 Thanks to LaRae for all of her hard work and dedication!

 How did you first hear about Calvary?

-I heard about Calvary when I was an intern for Terps For Change, a service organization at the Univeristy of Maryland “committed to connecting the university with the local community through sustained, collaborative, and meaningful community service-learning.”
+I heard about Calvary when I was an intern for Terps for Change, a service organization at the University of Maryland “committed to connecting the university with the local community through sustained, collaborative, and meaningful community service-learning.”
 Calvary is a community partner of Terps for Change.